wittyCode/ts-orm-benchmark/README.md

 - add Frontend to actually look at results - this will be a fun project to dive into React, Vite and tailwind-css
 - support the following ORMs and query builders:
 - centralize the environment configs for database drivers
+- split different benchmark functions into separate benchmarks to look into specific things

   typeorm,
   sequelize